How to Plan the Best Trip to Rarotonga

 Self-Catering on Rarotonga

-Note that most shops close on a Sunday, with the exception of a Wigmore’s Superstore and Super Brown.
+Note that most shops close on Sundays, with the exception of Wigmore’s Superstore and Super Brown.

 See a full list of grocery stores, as well as other useful services such as banks and WiFi hotspots in our guide, Information, Shops & Services on Rarotonga.

-Prices are similar to supermarkets in New Zealand but more expensive than what you might experience in Australia and the US.
+Prices are similar to those in supermarkets in New Zealand, but more expensive than what you might experience in Australia and the US.
 See typical grocery prices in The Cost of Food in Rarotonga & the Cook Islands, as well as more advice for self-catering in A Guide to Supermarkets & Food Shopping in the Cook Islands.

 At first glance, Rarotonga seems like a holiday well out of reach for backpackers and budget travellers, but with a little more know-how, you’ll discover that a budget getaway to Raro is absolutely possible!
 The odd guesthouse and backpacker hostel offer irresistible prices, while the array of natural and historical attractions sprinkled along the main road (Ara Tapu) and the historic inland road (Ara Metua) are 100% free to admire.